Differences Between Bitcoin and Ethereum

 The programming language of the Bitcoin is the stack-based language where the transactions take minutes time to get confirmed whereas in the case of the Ethereum, Turing Complete is the programming language used and it takes the seconds time in order to confirm any transaction taking place.

-Bitcoin vs Ethereum – The principle of distributed ledgers and cryptography dictates both Bitcoin vs Ethereum, but Ethereum vs Bitcoin two differ technically.
+The principle of distributed ledgers and cryptography dictates both Bitcoin and Ethereum, but the two differ technically.

 - Bitcoin is a global digital currency.
 It allows people to own their own money instead of letting the banks or other agencies maintaining them.

-- Bitcoin also uses blockchain.
+- It also uses a blockchain.
 The blockchain stands as a tamper-proof record of all transactions on the network, accessible to all participants thus increasing the reliability of bitcoins.
 The blockchain provides many benefits.
 They’re improved efficiency, minimum risk, and increased compliance in regulatory matters.

-- Bitcoins are not physically present, they are only balances associated with public and private keys.
+- They are not physically present, they are only balances associated with public and private keys.